ChrisBuilds/terminaltexteffects/README.md

   ball has landed.
 Random colors are used for balls unless specified.

 * Unstable effect.
-Spawn characters jumbled, explode to the edge of the output area, then reassemble them in the correct layout.
+Spawn characters jumbled, explode to the edge of the output area, then reassemble in the correct layout.

 * Bubble effect.
 Characters are formed into bubbles and fall down the screen before popping.